d99kris/rapidcsv/README.md

 Rapidcsv is an easy-to-use C++ CSV parser library.
 It supports C++11 (and later), is header-only and comes with a basic test suite.

-The library was showcased in the book
+The library was featured in the book
 [C++20 for Programmers](https://deitel.com/c-plus-plus-20-for-programmers/).

 Example Usage